ArshdeepSinghSyal/ConfigurationManagement/README.md

 <img width="1440" alt="screenshot 2019-02-09 at 12 02 51 am" src="https://media.github.ncsu.edu/user/12952/files/dbc02100-2bfe-11e9-984e-0424c00002a8">

 Each one of the above mentioned parts are a collection of ansible tasks which maintain idempotency.

+Note: I have set up smtp connection with Zoho.
+And I have removed my personal account credentials from the vars.yml file.
+To run this playbook, just put in your zoho email account and password and run the playbook.